dash14/v-network-graph-docs/docs/examples/operation.md

 `configs.edge.selectable` can specify a function that takes a edge object as an argument and returns a boolean.
-By the return value, it is possible to specify the selectablility of each edge.
+By the return value, it is possible to specify the selectability of each edge.

 <demo-tabs :use-data="true" hint="The edge of [N1=N3] is set to be unselectable">